 The below scriptures summarize Him by His character.

-If you want to know a bit more, but not that much, I’ll quote three of Sara Young’s interpretations out of her book, “Jesus Calling: Enjoying Peace in His Presence.”
+If you want to know a bit more, but not that much, I’ll quote a few of Sara Young’s interpretations out of her book, “Jesus Calling: Enjoying Peace in His Presence.”

 Isaiah 26:3 and 2 Corinthians 4:18

 Do not search for security in the world you inhabit.
 You tend to make mental checklists of things you need to do in order to gain control of your life.

 If only you could check everything off your list, you could relax and be at peace.
 But the more you work to accomplish that goal, the more things crop up on your list.

 The harder you try, the more frustrated you become.
 There is a better way to find security in this life.
 Instead of scrutinizing your checklist, focus your attention on My Presence with you.
 This continual contact with Me will keep you in My Peace.